-As 2022 rolls on, millions of workers within a variety of Australian industries are set to work on public holidays.
-Read on for everything you need to know to pay staff the correct public holiday rates for 2022.
+As 2023 gets going, millions of workers within a variety of Australian industries are set to work on public holidays.
+Read on for everything you need to know to pay staff the correct public holiday rates for 2023.

 Rates applied to specific dates can vary from state to state.
 Currently, some states in Australia award penalty rates for the Monday following a given holiday, while for others, the holiday simply falls on the Sunday.